Is it normal to have pain after implant surgery?

-- start and finish the prescribed antibiotics after your implant procedure.
+- start and finish the prescribed antibiotics.
 The mouth is a dirty place and places like bone are exposed to bacteria in the mouth.
 The antibiotics are necessary to get rid of any bacteria introduced during the implant procedure.

 - Take an anti-inflammatory medication such as ibuprofen for 3-4 days to prevent swelling and pain.
 Ask your implant dentist, but taking ibuprofen or an anti-inflammatory before your implant procedure is a good idea to get ahead of swelling after implant oral surgery.

 - take a pain killer such as Vicodin only in the event of intolerable pain, but do not stop taking the antibiotics and anti-inflammatories.
 The biggest mistake made is to stop taking the anti-inflammatory medications and only take the pain killers.
 The Pain killers only kill pain, but as soon as they wear off, there is still tons of swelling and therefore pain.

 - if you are experiencing any major pain after your implants, you should contact your implant specialist, because it is rare to have a lot of pain after implant surgery.

 - implant pain is rare, but it can be an early sign of implant failure and you may need to be evaluated by your implant dentist.

 Depending on what other procedures you may have had, there can be more symptoms.
 Holistic dentistry techniques such as ozone and prf for implants, reduces pain, swelling and healing time.
 Often times, dental implant surgery may be accompanied by tooth removal, bone grafting and gum grafting.
 Additionally if you had multiple implants and extractions performed your symptoms may be more severe.
 Other factors, may be the technique used by the implant dentist, the length of time your implant surgery lasted and your comfort level during the implant surgery.
 If you have tmj or teeth clenching issues, you may have more jaw pain especially at night.
 How do you stop clenching and grinding?